fronteradevs-utrgv/cs-mentorship-program/mentor-guides/swe-guide.md

     - Answer 3 popular easy questions or choose 3 questions from the blind 75 questions.
     - Answer 1 OOP design question from leetcode

-## Week 5: Project wrapup and or Leetcode prep
+## Week Five: Project wrapup and or Leetcode prep
 - Start wrapping up the project
   - Create a presentation slide
   - What did they learn